vudash/vudash/docs/README.md

 # Features

-* will happily run on a free heroku instance
+* will happily run on heroku, now.sh, or any other hosting you fancy.
 * es6
 * all cross-origin requests done server side
 * websockets rather than polling